Vinings, Georgia: Government

-Vinings residents attend schools in the Cobb County School District.
-Residents are zoned to Teasley Elementary School, Campbell Middle School, and Campbell High School.

 Vinings is unincorporated, and is therefore under the jurisdiction of Cobb's county commission and other public services.
 After the success of Sandy Springs, there was discussion and at least one public meeting on whether the town should also incorporate as a "city" (the only type of municipality in Georgia).
 With residents evenly split, there was no consensus, and the idea was shelved mainly due to concerns about potential property tax increases.

 However, some expressed optimism that the Georgia Township Act might allow it to become a "township", equivalent in function to a village in many other U.S. states.
 This would allow it control of zoning and other land uses (the major dispute with the county), and as written would cap additional property taxes at a half mill (0.5 per mille, or 50¢ per $1000 annually).
 As of 2013, the bill has not been reintroduced in the Georgia General Assembly.

 The proposed boundaries were Interstate 285 along the northwest side, Interstate 75 at the northeast end, the Chattahoochee River on the southeast side, and Atlanta Road (old US 41 until Cobb Parkway was built in the 1950s) at the southwest end.

+Economy

+The Atlanta Journal-Constitution stated that The Home Depot is headquartered in Vinings.

+Education

+Vinings residents attend schools in the Cobb County School District.
+Most residents are zoned to Teasley Elementary School, while some are zoned to Nickajack Elementary School.
+All residents are zoned to Campbell Middle School and Campbell High School.